queryverse/Query.jl/docs/src/experimental.md

 The `@map` command has the form `@map(source, element_selector)`.
-`source` can be any source that can be queried. `element_selector` must be an anonymous function that accepts one element of the element type of the source and applies some transformation to this single element.
+`source` can be any source that can be queried. `element_selector` must be a function that accepts one element of the element type of the source and applies some transformation to this single element.

 ### The `@filter` command

 The `@filter` command has the form `@filter(source, filter_condition)`.
-`source` can be any source that can be queried. `filter_condition` must be an anonymous function that accepts one element of the element type of the source and returns `true` if that element should be retained, and `false` if that element should be filtered out.
+`source` can be any source that can be queried. `filter_condition` must be a function that accepts one element of the element type of the source and returns `true` if that element should be retained, and `false` if that element should be filtered out.